 Boolean Attributes

-HTML boolean attributes (like disabled
+HTML boolean attributes (like disabled, checked) are handled specially:

 html = '''